audreywrong/personalwebsite-react/README.md

 The project is deployed via GitHub pages [here](https://audreywrong.github.io/personalwebsite-react/).

-Once you view the initial screen, click the 'game' nav button.
+Once you view the greeting screen, select "Baking Game" to play my in-browser game!
+There's a cheat code if you can figure it out! ;)